hakehardware/hakehardware.github.io/docs/guides/linux/install-docker-debian.md

 ```bash
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```
+## (OPTIONAL) Post Install

-(OPTIONAL) If you do not want to preface your Docker commands with `sudo` you can run this command to add the current user to the "sudo" group.
+If you do not want to preface your Docker commands with `sudo` you can run this command to add the current user to the "docker" group.
 There are some security implications here so be sure this is something you really want to do.
 ```bash
 sudo usermod -aG docker $USER
 ```